Choosing a Tax Professional

 Enrolled Agent (EA)

-An enrolled agent is authorized by the IRS to represent taxpayers before the IRS for audits, collections, and appeals.
+An enrolled agent is authorized by the IRS to represent taxpayers before the IRS for audits and collections.
 EAs can advise and prepare tax returns.
-There is no educational requirement to become an EA.
-There is a short exam administered by the IRS that a person must pass in order to become an EA.
+While there is no educational requirement to become an EA, there is a short exam administered by the IRS that a person must pass in order to become an EA.

 Certified Public Accountant (CPA)

-The requirements for obtaining a CPA license are:
+The educational and licensing requirements for obtaining a CPA are:

 - 5 years of education (bachelors and usually a masters)